-The Students’ Union supports over 120 different societies, from course-specfic groups to hobby clubs and special interest meetups.
+Our Students’ Union supports over 120 different societies, from course-specfic groups to hobby clubs and special interest meetups.
 It’s a great way for students to meet new people, build friendships and expand your horizons.

-Anglia Ruskin University is one of the top 350 institutions in the world (Times Higher Education's World University Rankings 2019)
+Anglia Ruskin University is one of the top 350 institutions in the world (Times Higher Education's World University Rankings)